Flavor Matters, but Matter Flavors: Matter Effects on Flavor Composition of Astrophysical Neutrinos: Evolution Hamiltonian

-where $\nu=(\nu_e,\nu_\mu,\nu_\tau)^T$ is the flavor state, $r$ is the radial coordinate in a system that has the BH in the center with neutrinos traveling outwards through the BLR (Fig.~\ref{Simplified_Fig}) and $\mathcal{H}_{\rm eff}$ is the effective flavor Hamiltonian in presence of matter:
+where $\nu=(\nu_e,\nu_\mu,\nu_\tau)^T$ is the flavor state, $r$ is the radial coordinate in a system that has the BH in the center with neutrinos traveling outward through the BLR (Fig.~\ref{Simplified_Fig}) and $\mathcal{H}_{\rm eff}$ is the effective flavor Hamiltonian in presence of matter:

 The first term on the right-hand side governs VO.
-The PMNS matrix, $U$, is parametrized in terms of the three mixing angles $\theta_{ij}$, $\Delta m_{j1}^2$'s are the mass-square differences, and $E$ is the energy~\cite{ParticleDataGroup:2022pth}.
+The Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix $U$ is parametrized in terms of three mixing angles $\theta_{ij}$ and a Dirac CP phase, $\Delta m_{j1}^2$'s are the mass-squared differences, and $E$ is the energy~\cite{ParticleDataGroup:2022pth}.
 The second term contains the matter potential $V_e(r)=\sqrt{2} G_F n_e(r)$, where $G_F$ is the Fermi constant, that affects only electron neutrinos via charged-current weak interaction $\nu_e + e^- \rightarrow \nu_e + e^-$~\cite{Wolfenstein:1977ue}.
-Neutral-current interactions give the same contributions to all flavors and do not impact the flavor conversion.
-For antineutrinos, the only difference is the sign of the matter potential ($V_e \rightarrow -V_e$).
+Neutral-current interactions give the same contributions to all flavors and do not impact the flavor-conversion.
+For antineutrinos, the sign of the matter potential flips: $V_e \rightarrow -V_e$~\cite{Linder:2005fc}.